-A mattress provides a good example of what is involved in the cleanup phase of a biohazardous remediation.
+A mattress provides a good example of what is involved in the cleanup phase of biohazard remediation.
 For the sake of illustration, assume that a person died an unattended death due to natural causes, the passing on not being discovered for a week.

 Because of decomposition, during that time period, blood and other bodily fluids and biological materials would have seeped into the mattress.
 Indeed, a considerable portion of the mattress would likely have been contaminated with biohazardous materials.

 During this first stage of the remediation process, the contaminated mattress is addressed.
 This is typically done by cutting way that portion of the mattress that is contaminated with blood, other bodily fluids, and other biological matter.
-The contaminated part that has been cut out is placed in a prior biohazard bag or other containers for proper disposal.
+The contaminated part that has been cut out is placed in a biohazard bag for proper disposal.

 The thorough elimination of blood, bodily fluids, other biological matter, and contaminated items in the premises is only the initial stage of the remediation process.
 No matter how thorough a professional is at removing these contaminants and contaminated material, dangerous pathogens remain.
-As a result, a comprehensive sanitization of the death scene must occur.
+As a result, a comprehensive sanitization of the scene must occur.

-Accomplishing the sanitization of the scene necessitates the use of medical grade chemicals of the kind that a homeowner will not likely have access.
+Accomplishing the sanitization of the scene necessitates the use of medical-grade chemicals.
 These are the types of chemical sanitization agents that hospitals use to control the occurrence or spread of dangerous pathogens in medical centers and among staff and patients.